cran/BayesianFROC/README.md

 #> Subtle                               1                74               31
 #>
 #>
-#> * Higher number of confidence level indicates readers his higher confidence.
+#> * Higher number of confidence level indicates reader's higher confidence.
 In your case, the number 3 is the most high confidence level, i.e., we may say that confidence level 3  means that "definitely lesion is present "
 #>
 #> SAMPLING FOR MODEL 'Model_srsc_per_image_target' NOW (CHAIN 1).
 #> Chain 1: